SquareBracketAssociates/Booklet-DataFrame/Chapters/DataFrame-EN.md

 type removeDuplicates. "#(#snow #rain #-)"
 ```

+!!note In the past, this method was named `#uniqueValues` to follow the naming of Pandas.
+It got renamed to stay consistent with Pharo's API.

 This allows us to see the complete dictionary of values used in a data series.

 #### valueCounts